MultiverseLearningProducts/swe/src/bootcamp/wk2/day3.md

 ```
 This code uses a [try/finally](https://www.w3schools.com/jsref/jsref_try_catch.asp) block to ensure that the statement and database are closed regardless of whether an error occurs.
 This is best practice to avoid memory leaks.

+The code also makes use of **Prepared Statements** which are key for ensure your database applications are not vulnerable to [SQL injection attacks](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html).

 ```javascript
 const sqlite3 = require('sqlite3')
 const db = new sqlite3.Database('./db.sqlite')